What happens when you put a Tex-Mex spin on classic cowboy stew and smoke it on a Traeger grill? Nothing short of magic, if you ask us.

 - diced onion and bell pepper (or poblano/jalapeño for a kick)

 - canned pinto beans, stewed tomatoes, and RO-TEL

 - quartered baby gold potatoes or peeled and diced russet potatoes

 Making Smoked Cowboy Stew on a Traeger Grill

 You’ll want to start the recipe in a large (at least 6-quart) soup pot or Dutch oven.
 I try to avoid long cooks with acidic ingredients like tomatoes in my cast iron pots, so go with enameled or stainless steel if possible.
 Now, let’s get cracking.

 Sauté diced onion and bell pepper in olive oil before browning ground beef.

-If you want to save some time, you can even use a frozen onion and pepper blend like the one my taco chili recipe calls for.
+On the flip side, you can save a little time by using a frozen onion and pepper blend like the one my taco chili recipe calls for.
 In that case, brown and fully cook the ground beef on its own before adding the frozen onion and pepper blend along with everything else.

 For tips on browning ground beef like a pro, check out my post on vegetable beef soup.